weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 The Cauchy criterion (Theorem 3.11) can be restated in the following
 form:

-3.22 Theorem Za, converges if and only if for every € > 0 there is an integer N such that
+3.22 Theorem Za, converges if and only if for every  \in  > 0 there is an integer N such that

 ©)